evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/14-design-tokens.md

 # Key Takeaways

-- Design Tokens provide the single source of truth for every visual property within the Coach Portal and the broader EVOXA Design System.
+- Design Tokens provide the atomic visual foundation for every interface within the Nutritionist Portal and the broader EVOXA ecosystem.
-- A layered token architecture enables consistent theming, accessibility and cross-platform implementation without hardcoded values.
+- A layered token hierarchy enables centralized control over colors, typography, spacing, motion and semantic meaning while preserving flexibility for themes and organizational branding.
-- Semantic tokens decouple design intent from implementation details, simplifying maintenance and future evolution.
+- Components and widgets consume tokens rather than hardcoded values, ensuring consistency, maintainability and scalability.
-- Strong governance and versioning ensure that visual changes remain predictable, reusable and scalable across the EVOXA ecosystem.
+- Standardized naming, governance and automated synchronization with design and development tools create a robust foundation for the long-term evolution of the EVOXA Design System.

 ---